Sustainable production and consumption

 Coffee cup recycling bins

-New for 2020, the bins are here to collect your single use cups, ready for them to be recycled and the materials used again.
+The bins are here to collect your single-use cups, ready for them to be recycled and the materials used again.
+Since their introduction, we have recycled over 28,000 single-use coffee cups with the help of Forge Recycling.